-Connect your smart contract to the data feeds, internal IT and payment methods they require.
+Connect your smart contract to high quality data, and widely used payment methods.

-Oracles sit between a smart contract and the external world, providing the data needed by the smart contract to prove performance , while sending its commands to external systems.
+Oracles simplify your connection to a smart contract from the off-chain world, providing the data needed by the smart contract to prove performance and make fiat payments.

 Smart contract networks like Ethereum and Bitcoin have an inherent input output limitation due to security constraints that limit their ability to access anything outside their network.
 Because critical data about contractual performance (e.g., price, location, weather, etc.) and the forms of payment preferred by recipients are currently outside smart contract networks, there needs to be a secure point of connection between smart contracts and these external resources.